SoliantMike/FM-Admin-API-Tool/README.md

 FM-Admin API Tool
 =================

 Still updating for 19.4.
 Added option to specify port 16000 for backwards compatibility.
+Updated to support setting Authenticated Stream Setting.

 New for FileMaker Server 19.3, you can now manage External Authentication, FileMaker Client Settings, OData, removing a hosted file and the ability to update the user/pass for the root console user.